 The IGC is the most common Inverse Chromatography technique.
 Two IGC methods exist depending on the injected molecular probe amounts:

-- The IGC at finite dilution (IGC-ID) method is so called because very low amounts of molecular probes are injected.
+- The IGC at infinite dilution (IGC-ID) method is so called because very low amounts of molecular probes are injected.
 In such situation, the interactions between the molecular probes are negligible and the retention time is only depending on the interactions occurring with the investigated stationary phase.
-IGC-ID is applied to characterise the properties of solid surfaces.
-But also to determine transition temperatures and characterise liquids (ex. molten polymers) for the determination of solubility parameters.
+IGC-ID is applied to characterise the properties of solid surfaces but also to determine transition temperatures and characterize liquids (ex. molten polymers) for the determination of solubility parameters.

-- The IGC at finite concentration (IGC-FC) method consists to inject a more important molecular probe amount.
+- The IGC at finite concentration (IGC-FC) method consists of injecting a more important molecular probe amount.
 The reached surface coverage ratios are close to the monolayer or even higher.
 This method is applied mainly in gas/solid chromatography with the goal to determine desorption isotherms, specific surface area and measuring the surface heterogeneity.

 Inverse Chromatography measures the interaction potential of the materials and of their surfaces.

 But, the more important point is that Inverse Chromatography measures the interaction ability of the investigated materials.
 In that way, these techniques are complementary to spectroscopy and microscopy.
-Spectroscopy inform about the chemical composition, Microscopy inform about the surface texture and morphology.
+Spectroscopy informs about the chemical composition, Microscopy informs about the surface texture and the morphology.
 Inverse Chromatography delivers how chemistry and morphology act together on the interaction potential and the physicochemical properties of the material.